SiyungCho/seroflow/docs/chunker.md

 - **chunker:**
   The abstract base class that:
-  - Iterates through a pypeline's step index to identify steps supporting chunking.
+  - Iterates through a `Pipeline`'s step index to identify steps supporting chunking.
   - For each extractor step with a defined `chunk_size`, initializes chunk coordinates as a tuple:
     - `(chunk_size, 0, step.get_max_row_count(), False)`
   - Validates that loader steps are configured to append data (i.e., their `exists` attribute is set to `'append'`).